prakharnamdeo215/mapreduceSprintImplementation/README.md

 #Sprint Implementation(Olympic Dataset)
-This repository contains the solutions for sprint queries that are assigned to us
+This repository contains the solutions for sprint queries that are assigned to team mapreduce \n Team members : Prakhar Namdeo
+             : Abhiraj Shrivastava
+             :Sanskar Trivedi
+             :Shruti Patil